Thelymitra atronitida

-Thelymitra atronitida, commonly called the black-hooded orchid, is a species of orchid that is endemic to south-eastern Australia.
+Thelymitra atronitida, commonly called black-hooded orchid, is a species of orchid that is endemic to south-eastern Australia.
 It has a single erect, leathery, leaf and up to eight moderately dark blue, self-pollinating flowers that only open on hot days.

 Description

 Thelymitra atronitida is a tuberous, perennial herb with a single erect, leathery, channelled, dark green, linear to lance-shaped leaf 150-350 mm long and 5-12 mm wide with a purplish base.
 Between two and eight moderately dark blue flowers 20-26 mm wide are arranged along a flowering stem 300-500 mm tall.
 The sepals and petals are 10-13 mm long and 3-8 mm wide.
 The column is pale blue, 3-4 mm long and about 2 mm wide.
 The lobe on the top of the anther is glossy black with a yellow inflated tubular, gently curved tip with a notched end.
 The side lobes curve upwards and have, toothbrush-like tufts of white hairs.
 Flowering occurs in October and November but the flowers open only on hot days.